oracle-livelabs/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

 **When to use this chart:** Use the scatter plot when you have paired numerical data, and you want to determine the relationship between the related variables in certain scenarios, identifying correlations and trends (linear and non-linear relationships), detecting outliers, understanding data distribution, identifying groupings or clusters of data.
 Scatterplots can also be useful when comparing multiple datasets where each datasets values are represented as a different group.
 Scatterplots are also useful for evaluating regression models by plotting, e.g., actual versus predicted values,

 **Dataset:** `CUSTOMER_INSURANCE_LTV`.
+In this example, we will use the example template notebook OML-Run-me-first.

-To visualize data in a scatter plot, we will use the table `CUSTOMER_INSURANCE_LTV`.
-For this, we will use the example template OML-Run-me-first notebook.
+To visualiza data in a scatter Plot:

-1. Click on the Scatter plot icon.
+1. In the OML-Run-Me-First notebook, go to the paragraph where you viewed the `CUSTOMER_INSURANCE_LTV.` Click on the Scatter plot icon.
 A default scatter plot is shown that you will customize in the next step.

 	![Toolbar](images/visual-toolbar-scatterplot.png)